Master of Computer Engineering – Program

-Our Master’s degree program in Computer Engineering offers nine specializations as listed:
+Our Master’s degree program in Computer Engineering offers 10 specializations as listed:

 This semester aims at providing students with a solid technical background that acts as a common basis for the international students coming from different educational systems.
 This semester is common to all three areas of specialization.

 The heart of this program is to provide graduates with a multidisciplinary and innovative training program.
 It combines the passion and innovation expected by businesses.
 Students have the chance to choose from the specializations listed below.

 The objective of this specialization is to train “Digital Leaders”, who can innovate, propose new content, new use cases, new services, either open source or those of the big software developers such as Microsoft, Adobe and Google.